 - A photograph inventory of all publicly visible buildings be taken, and

 - The Queen’s Park Historic District design guidelines be updated.

 May 2016: Council endorsed the Queen’s Park Neighbourhood Heritage Conservation Area Review work plan, directing staff to begin a consultation process in the neighbourhood regarding the implementation of a Heritage Conservation Area.

 June 2016: A one year temporary Heritage Control Period was established on June 16, 2016.
 The Control Period Bylaw authorizes the City to reject demolition and renovation applications through a specified review process.
 The purpose of the Heritage Control Period was to allow the City time to investigate Heritage Conservation Area policy and consult with the community on implementation.

 June –August 2016: The photographic inventory, recommended by the Heritage Study, was completed.
-An online database of all photographs taken will be developed.

 May 2017: Council consideration of a Heritage Conservation Area.